weymann/smartmeter-gas/README.md

 smartmeter_gas.py setup
 ```

 Each second a log output is given with the current measured values.
 Find a time slot when gas is consumed.
-The example in the picture below is showing the changes during consumption - values are going down from approx *1000* to *-4000*.
-If you record such a cycle you can derive your config
+The example in the picture below is showing the changes during consumption - values are going down from approx *1000* to *-4000* and up again.
+Record such a cycle and derive your config
 * ```device_measure_field``` - column of the desired measurement (green)
 * ```device_upper_bound``` - value to enter state *count* (blue)
 * ```device_lower_bound``` - value to exit state *count* (orange)